Komdosh/Equalizator/README.md

 # Equalizator
+#It has not been proved that the algorithm is 100 % correct

-Algorithm which divide numbers on groups with minimal deviation sum
+Algorithm which divide numbers on groups with minimal deviation sum.

 Examples: